VladimirBalun/OLSystem/README.md

 administrator room, in which administrator can:
 - change basic information about system(title, description and much more);
 - add, remove and change tasks;
+- change programming language for passing olympiad or test;
 - change time for the that is given for the passage olympiad or test;
 - add, remove and change groups or classes for grouping participants;
 - remove participants;